ravenrebels/demo-site-with-ravencoin-authentication/README.md

 }
 ```

-STEP 4
+### STEP 3

+When the order is complete (status==="complete") we welcome the user.

-The web site stores the user information, because the authentication order over at idp.ravenrebels.com will be deleted within minutes.
+The web site stores the user information (in the user session), because the authentication order over at idp.ravenrebels.com will be deleted within minutes.